WB: TMC worker shot dead in Burdwan

 Man shoots dead son during argument over property

-Earlier, West Bengal Chief Minister Mamata Banerjee had claimed that people were killed in the state in violence following the Lok Sabha elections, last year 10 people were killed during violence in two separate incidents in the state and of them eight belonged to TMC and the rest were BJP supporters.
+Earlier, West Bengal Chief Minister Mamata Banerjee had claimed that people were killed in the state in violence following the Lok Sabha elections, last year 10 people were killed during violence in two separate incidents in the state and of them, eight belonged to TMC and the rest were BJP supporters.

 In the fag end of 2019, two BJP party offices were also set ablaze in Bengal.